venkatravuru/Linux/DAY5/Commands1.md

 sed '1,3 s/unix/linux/' abc.txt      # Replace in line range
 sed '5d' filename.txt                # Delete line 5
 sed '3,6d' filename.txt              # Delete lines 3 to 6
+sed -n '60,80p' filename             # To display lines 60 to 80 of a file using sed

 ```

 ### Use Case